2019 Community Health Needs Assessment

-As a part of providing Community Benefit to enhance the health and well-being of the residents of the greater Houston area, Memorial Hermann Memorial City Medical Center is required by the Patient Protection and Affordable Care Act to identify the community’s health needs by conducting a Community Health Needs Assessment (CHNA) to prioritize health issues, provide a foundation for the development of a community health improvement plan, and assist community organizations in their program planning.
-The CHNA was conducted between August 2012 to February 2013 with the overall goal of identifying the major healthcare needs, barriers to access, and health priorities for those living in the west Houston community.
-The analysis included a review of current health data, demographics and input from numerous community representatives.
+As a part of providing Community Benefit to enhance the health and well-being of the residents of the Greater Houston area, Memorial Hermann Memorial City Medical Center is required by the Patient Protection and Affordable Care Act to identify the community’s health needs and strengths by conducting a Community Health Needs Assessment (CHNA) to prioritize health issues, to provide a foundation for the development of a community health improvement plan, and to assist community organizations in their program planning.

-The process culminated in the development of an Implementation Plan to address the significant needs identified through the CHNA.
+The CHNA process culminates in the development of a Strategic Implementation Plan (SIP) for each hospital to address their community’s significant needs identified through the CHNA and to align with a core set of Memorial Hermann Health System priorities.
 Memorial Hermann Memorial City Medical Center will utilize the plan as a guide over the next three years to support the health of their community and advance the mission of the organization.

 To Download the CHNA and Implementation Plan, click on the links below:

 If you have any feedback on the Community Health Needs Assessment and/or Implementation Plan, please send your comments to Deborah.Ganelin@memorialhermann.org.